Pappu-Naskar/Projects/README.md

 # Projects
-this repo for only projects
+This repo for only projects